efabless/openlane2/docs/source/usage/caravel/index.md

 ```

 ### Checking the reports

-#### openroad-checkantennas
+#### `OpenROAD.CheckAntennas`

-There are no antenna violations at all since we already have the antenna variables in our configuration.
+There are no antenna violations at all since we already have the antenna
+variables in our configuration.

 ```txt
 ┏━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━┳━━━━━━━━━┳━━━━━┳━━━━━┳━━━━━━━┓
 ┃ Partial/Required ┃ Required ┃ Partial ┃ Net ┃ Pin ┃ Layer ┃